jpedrofreitas7/getdata-project/CodeBook.md

 ### Continuous Variables

 1. Features are normalized and bounded within [-1,1].
-2. Each feature vector is a row on the text file
+2. Each feature vector is a row on the text file.
 3. Average of each variable for each activity and each subject.

 * tbodyaccmeanx, tbodyaccmeany, tbodyaccmeanz, tbodyaccstdx, tbodyaccstdy, tbodyaccstdz,